AlbertoRivadulla/go-cmdclip/README.md

     - [/] Support for multiple files (hierarchy of commands in the CLI)
         - [x] Read commands from all valid files in the directory
         - [ ] Write the commands in a hierarchical data structure
-    - [ ] Functionality to add/remove commands
     - [ ] Optional flags and placeholders
 - [ ] Future improvements
+    - [ ] Functionality to add/remove commands from the CLI
     - [ ] Switch the interface library to [Bubbletea](https://github.com/charmbracelet/bubbletea)